yubobo/cdap/docs/loom-docs/source/guide/bcp/multi-data-center-bcp.rst

-Recommended multi-datacener HA configurations for Loom-
+We discuss two possible multi-datacenter HA configurations for Loom in the next sections.
+Note that the second option - HA with Custom Replication, is still work in progress.

 .. toctree::
    :maxdepth: 2